MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-analyze-power-bi-datasets-excel.md

 ---
 title: Build refreshable Excel reports with Power BI data
-description: Learn how you can build refreshable reports in Excel with Power BI datasets so you can analyze the data like you would with a dataset that is local to Excel.
+description: Learn how to build refreshable reports in Excel with Power BI datasets so you can analyze the data like you would with a dataset that is local to Excel.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ikedeagu